laelsirus/GA-B360M-D3H-CLOVER/README.md

 ***Intel® UHD Graphics 630***
 - If your iGPU is 'Intel® UHD Graphics 630' and there is no AMD dGPU, use 'config_igpu.plist'
-  DP and HDMI ports work normally, and DVI and VGA ports have black screen after booting
+  DP and HDMI ports work normally, but DVI and VGA ports have black screen after booting
 - 'AGPMInjector.kext' must be recreated for each type of AMD dGPU being used.

 ***Works in headless mode***